ksomemo/HowToWriteACompiler/README.md

 # SEE ALSO

-This project is based on the history of my Go compiler.
+This project is based on the history of @DQNEO Go compiler.

 https://github.com/DQNEO/minigo